sendgrid/docs/source/API_Reference/SMTP_API/getting_started_smtp.md

 seo:
   title: How to Send an SMTP Email
   description: Use Telnet to send your first SMTP email
-  keywords: telnet, ports, connection, smtp, send email, getting started
+  keywords: telnet, ports, connection, SMTP, send email, getting started
 title: How to Send an SMTP Email
 weight: 960
 layout: page